pu2clr/MCP23008/README.md

 ## Internal Interrupt setup

 The MCP23008 device has internal interrupt support.
-That means you can know instantly when a GPIO configured as input changed its status (from higt to low or from low to high).
-This library some functions to support MCP23008 internal interrupts.
+That means you can know instantly when a GPIO configured as input changed its status (from high to low or from low to high).
+This library has some functions to support MCP23008 internal interrupts.
 You also can configure the internal interrupt behaviour.
 See the [MCP23008 library API for more details](https://pu2clr.github.io/MCP23008/extras/apidoc/html/).
 See also [the examples mcp_poc_interrupt01 ans mcp_poc_interrupt01](examples/).

 The code below shows how to setup internal interrupt on given GPIO pin.
 Observe the MCP23008 internal pullup configured before configuring the interrupt.
 In this setup, the gpio